Filipe-A-Cruz/WeatherService/README.md

 Development (TDD) approach.
 A minimum of 95% line and mutation coverage is required.
 Furthermore, automatic and regression tests must adhere to:

-- unit tests (with isolation) must be adopted for domain classes;
+- unit tests with isolation of collaborators must be adopted for domain aggregates;

-- integration tests (without isolation) must be adopted for controllers.
+- integration tests must be adopted for controllers.

 All code, comments and documentation will be in English.